AkshayCHD/songs-formatter/README.md

 - Make sure you have write permissions in the project directory

 **Port already in use:**
-- Another application might be using port 5000
+- The app uses port 5001 by default to avoid macOS AirPlay Receiver conflicts
-- Kill the process: `lsof -ti:5000 | xargs kill -9` (macOS/Linux)
+- If port 5001 is in use, kill the process: `lsof -ti:5001 | xargs kill -9` (macOS/Linux)
-- Or change the port in `app.py`
+- Or change the port in `app.py` (line 516)

 ## License